maptv/decalendar/docs/deciday.md

 * Current time UTC is 1800 or 750md
 * Current time PDT is 1100
 * Current time PST is 1000
-* Current metric time in LA is 450-3 or 10.8 hours or 10:48, a difference of -12 minutes from PDT and 48 minutes from PST.
+* Current decimal time in LA is 450-3 or 10.8 hours or 10:48, a difference of -12 minutes from PDT and 48 minutes from PST.

-Calculate Longitudinally offset metric (CODT) time:
+Calculate Longitudinally offset decimal (CODT) time:

-1. Find UTC time and convert to metric time (aka metric time UTC)
+1. Find UTC time and convert to decimal time (aka decimal time UTC)
-2. Find longitude in degrees, divide by 36, and round to nearest whole number, this is the metric offset in decidays
+2. Find longitude in degrees, divide by 36, and round to nearest whole number, this is the decimal offset in decidays
-3. Sum the metric time and metric offset, report the sum together with the offset
+3. Sum the decimal time and decimal offset, report the sum together with the offset

 Chicago is at -88 degrees longitude and thus has the same cutoff as NYC and DC